pdjr-signalk/signalk-notification-injector/README.md

 ## Usage

-Once __signalk-notification-injector__ is configured, you can inject a key into the Signal K notification tree by writing a line of text to the FIFO.
+Once __signalk-notification-injector__ is configured, you can inject a key into the Signal K notification tree by writing a line of text to the FIFO or UDP port (if configured).
 If configuration defaults are used, then:
 ```
 $> echo "letmein:test on:This is a remotely injected test notification" > /var/signalk-injector